upl1nk-v01d/cod4x_v01d_mod/README.md

 in lastStand weapons can be picked up.

 2023 02 21
-added defuse kit in buymenu for defusing bomb faster;
+added defuse kit in menu for defusing bomb faster.
-fixed undefined error on _missions.gsc;
-dropped weapons moving into ground.

 2023 02 19
-added dvar v01d_maps_randomizer to turn on/off;
+added dvar v01d_maps_randomizer to turn on/off
 map randomizer, set default to 1.

 2023 02 12
 made workaround with item pickup;
-new item pickup mode dvar v01d_pickup_item_mode set to 1;
 fixed bot starring on c4 and claymore.

+2023 02 08
+fixed bots stop moving after a while.

 2023 02 04
 adjusted bots fire interval with dp;